Analysis | The Daily 202: Nine implications of Ruth Bader Ginsburg’s death – for 2020 and beyond

 On “Saturday Night Live” during the coronavirus lockdowns in April, Kate McKinnon parodied Ginsburg’s workout routine from her apartment:

-Finally, let's give the last word to Ginsburg himself.
+Finally, let's give the last word to Ginsburg herself.
 NPR's Nina Totenberg asked the justice last year whether she had any regrets.
 She reflected on how she might be a retired partner from a large law firm had it not been for all the sexism she faced when she was trying to break into the field: